cyruscuenca/laracommunity/readme.md

 ### Contributing

-Head over to our Discord server and drop a message on server #collaboration if you wish to contribute to our website.
+Head over to our Discord server and drop a message on #collaboration channel if you wish to contribute to our website.

 ### License